 CMU Address Inputs

-The address select input pins ADDRESS 0 and ADDRESS 1 define the Serial Bus #1 address of the CMU.
-The pins are left open for a logical False, and are connected to VDC GROUND for a logical True.
+The address select input pin ADDRESS 0 defines the Serial Bus #1 address of the CMU.
+The pin is left open for a logical False, and is connected to VDC GROUND for a logical True.

 Table 12: CMU Address Inputs